Whilst playrooms, for your children at least, are a place of utter joy, filled with…

 Six to eight-year olds are beginning to understand a much wider range of rules and what constitutes good behaviour.
 With children of this age, timeouts and consequences of the “If you do that again I will…” type are still effective sanctions.
 The key challenge though is to ensure that any consequence is relative to the misdemeanour.
 You do not want to sanction a minor infringement with a loss of pocket money for two weeks.
 For an adult, two weeks is a manageable time frame but for a young child it feels like eternity.
 You also need to ensure that you follow through with your consequences.
 If you do not, the specific lesson will not be learned and more importantly you will lose all credibility in terms of future discipline incidents.

 For kids between nine and twelve natural consequences are by far the most effective discipline.
 A child that won’t do homework is an all too common experience.
 Pointing out the consequences of not doing their homework and the sanctions likely from school and then supporting and even reinforcing those sanctions is an example of natural consequence.
 Of course not every situation lends itself to this approach but all situations will present themselves with consequences and working through how to deal with those consequences is a good way of enforcing things because no child enjoys dealing with situations like this with their parent.

-As children enter their teenage years a good framework of acceptable and unacceptable and right and wrong should be in place.
-Throughout these difficult times children will still try to test the boundaries and the most important thing is not to let them away with this.
+As children enter their teenage years, they should have a developed understanding of what is acceptable and unacceptable.
+Throughout these difficult times children will still try to test the boundaries and the most important thing is not to let them get away with this.
 Teenagers need frameworks even more than younger children because you will be allowing them to make more and more decisions for themselves.
 They need clear and reliable frameworks as a context to make those decisions in so make sure you stay constant with your consequences and sanctions and as always, you must follow through if the boundaries you create are to remain in place.